akash1309/Calculator/README.md

 # Calculator
-developing a calculator using react-native
+Developing a calculator using react-native that takes 2 integer numbers as inputs and perform add,subtract,divide and multiplication on them.